mohamadhabash/LLMentor-chatbot/README.md

 ## Example Questions and Responses
 ### **Grade 4 Examples**
-- **Question**: "What animals live in Ajloun forest?"
+- **Question**: "Describe the animals in Ajloun Forest."
-  - **Response**: "Ajloun forest is home to foxes, owls, and deer, as mentioned in your textbook."
+  - **Response**: "In Ajloun Forest, there are big animals like deer, jackals, and wolves.
+Jackals and wolves are more dangerous than deer.
+There are also small animals like squirrels that live in the trees."
 - **Question**: "What time did Uncle Issa arrive?"
-  - **Response**: "Uncle Issa arrived at 7 PM according to the story."
+  - **Response**: "According to the context, Uncle Issa arrived at 11 o'clock in the morning."

 ### **Grade 5 Examples**
+- **Question**: "Answer this question from ACCIDENTAL INVENTIONS!: Read and circle.
+Which fact isn’t mentioned?"
+  - **Response**: The correct answer is:(b) The second food he cooked in the microwave was an egg.
+The passage doesn't mention what the second food was that Percy Spencer cooked in the microwave.
+It only mentions that the first food was popcorn!"

-- **Question**: "Complete this: If you’re happy and you know it..."
+- **Question**: "Where are rugs and carpets made?"
-  - **Response**: "Clap your hands!
-This is from the 'Rhythms and Listening' section in your book."
+  - **Response**: "Rugs and carpets are made in Amman, Jordan."

 ### **Out-of-Scope Question**
-- **Question**: "Who discovered electricity?"
+- **Question**: "Who invented electricity?"
   - **Response**: "Sorry, I can only answer questions based on the books for your grade."

 ---